 - Total hip replacement: 28%

-Searle and Simpson2 found in their review of the research the following additional rates of chronic post-surgical pain:
+In their meta-analysis of persistent pain following cardiac surgery, Guimaraes-Pereira, et al., found that 17% of people following cardiac procedures had pain two years later.2 Searle and Simpson3 found in their review of the research the following additional rates of chronic post-surgical pain:

 - Iliac crest bone harvest site: 30%